Maxwelltender2/odin-recipes/README.md

-How to make a recipe page using html
+How to make a recipe page with html